pmarrapese/cynch/README.md

 }
 ```

-## The Watch Mode
+## Watch Mode

-The watch mode is a long running process that watches for file changes in your `source` directory.
+If watch mode is enabled, Cynch will function as a long-running process that watches for file changes and synchronizes accordingly (as opposed to exiting immediately once the sync is complete).
 This can be used with any daemon tool (i.e. launchd, systemd) to ease deployment.

+By default, your `source` directory is watched.
+If this is not preferable, you may specify the watch directory via `watchOptions.path`.

 ## Growl Notifications